AsociacionDrupalES/AED/modules/contrib/blazy/README.txt

 o Go to "admin/config/media/blazy" to manage few global options, including enabling support for lazyloading core Responsive image.

-For custom usages, add a class "b-lazy" along with a "data-src" attribute referring to an expected image or iframe URL, or to any supported element:
-IMG, IFRAME or DIV/BODY, etc.
-Non-media element, DIV/BODY/etc., will have background image lazyloaded instead.

-Wrap the parent container with [data-blazy attribute containing the expected options to limit the scope, or for simple need without aspect ratio.
-Add extra class .blazy to support aspect ratio with multi-serving images.
-And load the blazy library accordingly.

 MODULES THAT INTEGRATE WITH OR REQUIRE BLAZY